microcks/microcks.io/content/documentation/guides/usage/stateful-mocks.md

 }
 ```

-You've used a stateful mock in Microcks, congrats! 🎉 Ok, you didn't notice any change at the moment as we didn't persist anything but that's for the next section 😉
+You've used a stateful mock in Microcks, congrats! 🎉 Ok, you didn't notice any change at the moment as we didn't persist anything, but that's for the next section 😉

 ## 3. Persisting state

-We're now going to persist some state within the `PUT /cart/items` operation that application must use to add new items into the cart.
-When sending a new item description (a `productId`, a `quantity` and a unit `price`), we're going to add to this item to customer cart so that the status will be updaetd using the previous operation.
+We're now going to persist some state within the `PUT /cart/items` operation that the application must use to add new items into the cart.
+When sending a new item description (a `productId`, a `quantity` and a unit `price`), we're going to add this item to the customer cart so that the status will be updated using the previous operation.

 We can write the following [Groovy](https://groovy-lang.org/) script to do so: